Search Marketing, Organic or Paid For Your SaaS?

 Search engine spiders will naturally crawl your website, index its content and display the content in a search engine results page when relevant to the search.
 It’s free to create content and get indexed by Google but this oversupply of available search results that everyone wants to be at the top of creates a bit of a popularity contest.
 It takes time to build up your internet reputation before enough people will start casting votes for you to be at the top of the search results.

 Because of this, many businesses focus almost exclusively on paid advertising.
 SEO takes time and paid advertising can generate immediate results.
 There are several reasons this is a mistake though.
 For one, there is a significant number of internet users that use ad blockers and therefore will never see your ad.
 Right now the number is between 15-25% but that has been steadily rising, especially among those younger than 45.
 Research has also shown that a substantial number of people scroll past ads to the organic search results.
+The average click through rate for ads is under 5% and organic results click through rates are closer to 40%.

 The numbers don’t lie and the takeaway is this: effective search marketing campaigns must incorporate SEO and consider the long term impact of willfully ignoring a substantial portion of digital consumers.